• Skip to primary navigation

 • Place the marshmallow mixture in to a large piping bag with a small round piping nozzle.

-• Place a biscuit on top of each one and press it gently down.
-Allow the marshmallow to set for at least an hour in the fridge before eating!
+• Place a biscuit on top of each one and gently press them down.

 • These will keep well for up to a week in a sealed container in the fridge.